marcinsaj/FlipDisc/README.md

 FlipDisc.ToSeg(moduleNumber, data);

-/* An example of calling the function to display the number 5 on the first 7-Segment display counting from the left */ FlipDisc.ToSeg(1, 5);
+/* An example of calling the function to display the number 5 on the first 7-Segment display counting from the left
+ - moduleNumber - 1-8 SEG display
+ - data - symbol to display. */
+FlipDisc.ToSeg(1, 5);
 ```